 In short, merchants must behave reasonably.
 As long as they act on good faith suspicion and detain suspects no longer than necessary, they should avoid prosecution.4

 Call a Nevada criminal defense attorney…

 Arrested in Nevada?
 Contact our Las Vegas criminal defense attorneys.
 We fight to get your charges reduced or dismissed.

-Call or fill out the form on this page.
+Call us or fill out the form on this page.
 Consultations are free.
-And we are here 24/7.
+And we are available 24/7.

 In California?
 See our article about California’s shopkeeper’s privilege.

 - NRS 597.850; Lerner Shops v.
 Marin, 83 Nev.
 75, 423 P.2d 398 (1967).